jendrikseipp/vulture/CONTRIBUTING.rst

-In case your PR needs to be updated (tests fail or reviewer requests some changes), update it by either committing atop your branch or amending your previous commit (using ``git commit --amend``, and then ``git push -f`` to force push your changes)
+In case your PR needs to be updated (tests fail or reviewer requests some changes), update it by either committing atop your branch or amending your previous commit (using ``git commit --amend``, and then ``git push -f`` to force push your changes).

 Feedback
 ++++++++

-Take reviewer feedback positively, it’s unlikely for a PR to be merged on first attempt - but don’t worry that’s just how it works.
-It helps maintain vulture *clean* and *stable*.
+Take reviewer feedback positively, it’s unlikely for a PR to be merged on first attempt -- but don’t worry that’s just how it works.
+It helps keep the code clean.